mprskalo01/mprskalo01/README.md

 ## 📖 About Me

 I'm a passionate Computer Science graduate and full stack developer with a keen eye for creating innovative technological solutions.
-My journey in software development is driven by curiosity, continuous learning, and a desire to solve complex problems through code.
+My journey in software development is driven by curiosity, learning, and a desire to solve complex problems through code.

 ### 🚀 Tech Stack